 What is your background and what are your credentials?

-I am Registered Mental Health Counselor Intern.
+I am a Licensed Mental Health Counselor in the state of Florida.
 From 2011-2014 I was a therapist at First Orlando Counseling Center as a Student Intern and later as a counselor.
 I joined Gilstrap and Associates in 2014 with the goal of completing requirements for state licensure.
 I also have 35 years of administrative experience, primarily with medical centers.
 I will sometimes use my previous employment to help people struggling with career change and navigating the business world.

 What is the reason you decided to get into counseling?

 As one of the walking wounded, I have been blessed with amazing therapists who have walked with me in the dark as I muddled through my angst and searched for light—freedom from shame, betrayal, grief and fear.
 I long to offer the compassion and presence that I have been given.
 My husband and I have wrestled with the mystery of marriage alongside guides who helped us connect and deepen our love when we thought it had ended, teaching us that “in relationship we are wounded and in relationship we are healed.”